Clinical Informatics

 A New Program for a New Era in Medicine

 Northwestern Feinberg School of Medicine welcomes applicants to the ACGME-accredited Clinical Informatics (CI) fellowship program.
 This new two-year program is open to board eligible graduates of ACGME accredited residency programs in any primary specialty (Anesthesiology, Emergency Medicine, Family Medicine, Internal Medicine, Medical Genetics and Genomics, Pathology, Pediatrics, Preventive Medicine, or Radiology).
 We train fellows for various careers in Clinical Informatics, all critical to the transformative era that Medicine is undergoing.
-We offer thorough preparation for the board examination (administered by the American Board of Pathology for pathologists and by the American Board of Preventive Medicine for all other specialists).
+We offer preparation for the board examination (administered by the American Board of Pathology for pathologists and by the American Board of Preventive Medicine for all other specialists).

-Clinical Informatics is the medical subspecialty that coordinates use by healthcare providers of existing and innovative information systems in all branches of medicine.
+Clinical Informatics is the medical subspecialty that coordinates use by healthcare providers of existing and innovative health information systems in all branches of medicine.
 Clinical Informaticists play a vital role in teams that plan, implement, and maintain these systems.
 Our fellows will be ready for careers in roles ranging from clinical care, academic positions, administrative, to the private sector.

 Program Information